denizyuret/Knet.jl/docs/src/install.md

 grant](https://aws.amazon.com/grants) if you are a student or researcher.

 3\.
 You should see the "Step 2: Choose an Instance Type" page.
-Next to "Filter by:" change "All instance types" to "GPU instances".
-This should reduce the number of instance types displayed to a few.
-Pick the "g2.2xlarge" instance ("g2.8xlarge" has multiple GPUs and is more expensive) and click on "Review and Launch".
+Pick one of the GPU instances (I have tested with the g2 series and the p2 series).
+Click on "Review and Launch".

 ![image](images/aws03.png)